 In case you are curious about my CBT specific training and credentials, I have listed some of those here (with links for each for additional information) —

-- I am Board Certified in Cognitive and Behavioral Psychology, and one of only 2 psychologists in Indiana board certified in CBT.
+- I am Board Certified in Cognitive and Behavioral Psychology.

-- I am a graduate of the OCD-specific CBT training from the Behavior Therapy Training Institute, and I am the only graduate of this program in Indiana.
+- I am a graduate of the OCD-specific CBT training from the Behavior Therapy Training Institute.

 - I was personally trained by the person who developed Cognitive Therapy, Dr. Aaron T. Beck, at The University of Pennsylvania where I did a post-doctoral fellowship under his direction.

 - I received training at The Center for Cognitive Therapy at The University of Pennsylvania, the birthplace of Cognitive Therapy.

 As you can likely see, I take my CBT very seriously!
 The best part of my work, though, is noting what is unique about each individual and tailoring treatment for just that person.
 No two people are exactly alike, so no two people will have identical treatments.
 Your active involvement in the therapy process is the true key to getting better.

 To schedule a free phone consultation on-line, click “phone consultation request” below – just find an available time that works for you!

 I can be contacted at

 For more information on fees and treatment philosophy click HERE.